arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

         <img style="max-width:100%" src="https://github.com/arnog/mathlive/blob/master/assets/logo-1024.jpg?raw=true">
 </h1>

-# MathLive Contributor Guide

 This guide is for developers who want to contribute code to MathLive, or who want to understand in more depth how MathLive works.
-If you simply want to use MathLive with your web content, see the [MathLive Usage Guide](USAGE_GUIDE.md).
+If you simply want to use MathLive with your web content, see the {@tutorial USAGE_GUIDE}.

 ## Table of Contents
 - [Getting Started: Setting up Your Development Environment](#getting-started-setting-up-your-development-environment)